fd0/uens/README.md

 `uens-listen`
 -------------

-This script creates and listens to a named pipe, by default at `/tmp/uens-$USER-$DISPLAY-$$`, where `$$` is expanded to process id of the current process.
-The mode of this named pipe is set to 0600, so that only the user and root are able to write to the pipe.
-The script then reads lines from this pipe and expects the following format:
+This script reads new lines from the log file created by `uens-send`.
+The lines in that log file are formatted as follows:

 ```
-SOURCE EVENT OTHER
+TIMESTAMP SOURCE EVENT OTHER
 ```

 When such a line is read, the script tries to execute all scripts within